Skip to main content

 Edinburgh is one of Europe's most dramatically beautiful capitals — a city of volcanic crags, medieval tenements, Georgian New Town elegance, and a cultural vitality that punches far above its modest size.
 Built on and around the ancient volcanic plug of Castle Rock, the Scottish capital rewards visitors with breathtaking views at every turn, an extraordinary concentration of museums and galleries (most free), a whisky culture of serious depth, and a warmth of welcome that surprises many first-time visitors.
 In August, it becomes the undisputed festival capital of the world.
 At any time of year, Edinburgh is magnetic.

-Edinburgh Castle, perched atop its volcanic crag and visible from across the city, is Scotland's most visited attraction and one of Britain's most important historic fortresses.
-Inside, the Scottish Crown Jewels (older than England's by a century), the Stone of Destiny, and the Great Hall reward the entrance fee.
-Walking down the Royal Mile — the ancient street connecting the castle to the Palace of Holyroodhouse — takes you past centuries of history: St Giles' Cathedral (with its distinctive crown spire), the medieval closes and wynds, and the Scottish Parliament building at the foot.
+Walking down Edinburgh's historic Royal Mile — the main street of the Old Town connecting the castle to the Palace of Holyroodhouse — takes you past centuries of history and surrounding historic buildings: St Giles' Cathedral, with its distinctive crown spire and roots in the 12th century, the medieval closes and wynds, and the Scottish Parliament building at the foot.
 Holyrood Palace, the official Scottish residence of the monarch, offers guided tours of the state apartments and the ruined Holyrood Abbey.
-Calton Hill, a 10-minute walk from Princes Street, offers arguably the finest free panorama of the city — the classical monuments, the castle in the distance, and the Firth of Forth glittering on a clear day.
-Arthur's Seat, the ancient volcano within Holyrood Park, is a 45-minute climb rewarded with extraordinary 360-degree views; it's remarkably wild for a hike that starts in a capital city.
-The National Museum of Scotland on Chambers Street is a world-class free museum tracing Scottish history and culture from prehistoric times to the present, including Dolly the sheep.
+Calton Hill, a 10-minute walk from Princes Street, offers some of the best panoramic views in Scotland's capital — the classical monuments, the castle in the distance, the Firth of Forth, and on clear days the North Sea.

-Day Trips and Excursions
+Day Trips and Excursions Along the Royal Mile

 The Scottish Highlands begin just an hour north of Edinburgh, making day trips to some of Scotland's most spectacular scenery entirely feasible.
 The Loch Ness and Inverness route (3–3.5 hours each way by car or tour bus) passes through the Cairngorms and along the shores of the famous loch.
 Closer to Edinburgh, the Stirling Castle and Loch Lomond combination is accessible in a long day; Stirling Castle is where Mary Queen of Scots was crowned at nine months old.
 The charming fishing village of Crail and the other East Neuk of Fife villages are a 90-minute drive across the Forth Road Bridge, offering dramatic coastal scenery, fresh seafood, and historic harbours.
 The Rosslyn Chapel — made famous by The Da Vinci Code — is just 20 minutes south of Edinburgh by bus and is a genuinely extraordinary example of medieval stonemasonry.

-Local Food and Drink Scene
+Local Food and Drink Scene: The Scotch Whisky Experience

 Tips for Getting Around